sarahkleins/cheatsheet/cheatsheet.md

 - Can bind arguments to a function without invoking it, ex. `getData('GET', url, compileConversations.bind(this, cb)`
 - First argument can be `this` (object it is referring to, function is acting on), `cb` would be first argument

+`.addEventListener(eventType, function, useCapture )`
+- `useCapture`	Optional.
+A Boolean value that specifies whether the event should be executed in the capturing or in the bubbling phase.

+Possible values:
+- `true` - The event handler is executed in the capturing phase
+- `false` - Default.
+The event handler is executed in the bubbling phase

+- `Capturing phase` - Events first are captured down to deepest target, then bubble up.
+In IE9 they only bubble.
+1-2-3.
+- `Bubbling phase` - Events first are captured down to deepest target, then bubble up.
+In IE9 they only bubble.
+3-2-1.
+- `Event bubbling` - DOM elements can be nested inside each other.
+And somehow, the handler of the parent works even if you click on it’s child.
+The reason is event bubbling.

 # ES6
 `const` - constant
 `${evaluate}` - ES6 template strings